 When a City of Edmonton Lot Grading Inspector completes a Rough or Final Grade Inspection and issues an approval, it verifies that at the time of inspection the property was in compliance with the Drainage Bylaw.
-From that moment on, as the owner of the property, it is your responsibility to maintain the lot grading in perpetuity regardless of natural settlement or activity caused by yourself or damage by a 3rd party.
-Property owners must take measures to ensure that others do not trespass and damage grading on your private property.
-The City of Edmonton DOES NOT enforce or police such actions or determine cause or fault.
+From that moment on, as the owner of the property, it is your obligation to maintain the lot grading in perpetuity regardless of natural settlement or activity caused by yourself or damage by a 3rd party.
+Property owners are required to ensure that others do not trespass and damage grading on your private property.
+The City of Edmonton is unable to enforce or police such actions or determine cause or fault.
 That would require a civil action suit against the offending party or you as the owner should consult with the offending party and advise of the damage.
 You may also wish to consult with the Builder's Warranty program if damage by a 3rd party is covered.

 Make sure that your property has received a rough grade approval by the City of Edmonton.
 Refer to the approved rough grading inspection report for any additional information or conditions prior to proceeding with final grading.

 The rough grade should be left 7 to 20 centimetres lower than final grade to allow for topsoil.
 The topsoil should be smoothly spread out and compacted, ready for sod, rocks or mulch.
 Ensure that you have good slope (10%) away from all the foundation walls, including areas under decks and steps.
 Also, the slope along the swales should be smooth and consistent.

 When final grading has been completed on your entire property, call an Alberta Land Surveyor to survey your property and prepare a Final Grade Certificate.
 An electronic version of the Lot Grading Certificate should be submitted to firstname.lastname@example.org; however, paper versions received by fax or mail will be scanned.